Phil Mitchell

-Phil's most prominent storylines include his battles with alcoholism and addiction; suffering from cirrhosis of the liver; various criminal dealings; having an affair with Grant's ex-wife, Sharon Watts (Letitia Dean)—a storyline popularly dubbed "Sharongate"; a failed marriage to Kathy Beale (Gillian Taylforth); a longstanding animosity with his tormented stepson Ian; sparking numerous feuds and rivalries; having relationship problems; seeking to avenge the death of Sharon's adoptive brother and later husband, Dennis Rickman (Nigel Harman), by confronting his gangland killer, Johnny Allen (Billy Murray), in the "Get Johnny Week" storyline; becoming a prime suspect in the murder of his uncle/stepfather, Archie Mitchell (Larry Lamb) (see "Who Killed Archie?"); developing an addiction to crack cocaine that sparks the events of The Queen Vic Fire Week; his struggle to bond with his children Ben (Max Bowden) and Louise Mitchell (Tilly Keeper); a tempestuous relationship with Shirley Carter (Linda Henry), which ends when Phil covers up her best friend Heather Trott's (Cheryl Fergison) murder after Ben kills her; discovering that his wife Sharon had a tryst with and supposedly fallen pregnant by his daughter Louise's fiancé, Keanu Taylor (Danny Walters); the culmination of his feud with Keanu sparking the 35th anniversary episodes that sees Phil's adopted son, Dennis Rickman (Bleu Landau), die in a boat crash partly caused by Phil and Keanu's fight; marrying Kat Slater (Jessie Wallace); assisting The Six in concealing their involvement in Keanu's murder; and suffering from loneliness and psychotic depression, which leads to a suicide attempt during the show's 40th anniversary episodes.
+Phil's most prominent storylines include his battles with alcoholism and addiction; suffering from cirrhosis of the liver; various criminal dealings; having an affair with Grant's ex-wife, Sharon Watts (Letitia Dean)—a storyline popularly dubbed "Sharongate"; a failed marriage to Kathy Beale (Gillian Taylforth); a longstanding animosity with his tormented stepson Ian; sparking numerous feuds and rivalries; having relationship problems; seeking to avenge the death of Sharon's adoptive brother and later husband, Dennis Rickman (Nigel Harman), by confronting his gangland killer, Johnny Allen (Billy Murray), in the "Get Johnny Week" storyline; becoming a prime suspect in the murder of his uncle/stepfather, Archie Mitchell (Larry Lamb) (see "Who Killed Archie?"); developing an addiction to crack cocaine that sparks the events of The Queen Vic Fire Week; his struggle to bond with his children Ben (Max Bowden) and Louise Mitchell (Tilly Keeper); a tempestuous relationship with Shirley Carter (Linda Henry), which ends when Phil covers up her best friend Heather Trott's (Cheryl Fergison) murder after Ben kills her; discovering that his wife Sharon had a tryst with and supposedly fallen pregnant by his daughter Louise's fiancé, Keanu Taylor (Danny Walters); the culmination of his feud with Keanu sparking the 35th anniversary episodes that sees Phil's adopted son, Dennis Rickman (Bleu Landau), die in a boat crash partly caused by Phil and Keanu's fight; marrying Kat Slater (Jessie Wallace); assisting The Six in concealing their involvement in Keanu's murder; and suffering from loneliness and psychotic depression, which leads to a suicide attempt during the show's 40th anniversary episodes; and caring for Nigel amid his battle with dementia.
 Phil has been a father figure to several characters on the show taking several under his wing including Ricky Butcher (Sid Owen), his relative Jamie (Jack Ryder), Jay Brown (Jamie Borthwick), and his stepsons Dennis and Tommy Moon (Sonny Kendall).